 " There is a race between health care companies trying to understand technology and technology companies trying to understand health care.
 There are a lot of tech companies focused on big data, creating health care entities and forming partnerships and alliances.
 The pace at which data is created is been unprecedented...
-The industry must figure out how it will grapple with this data to access what is relevant, use it to test hypotheses, prototype, test and validate and build it into a business model, all the while respecting privacy laws. "

-- Arda Ural,

-Partner and Life Sciences Sector Strategy

-and Transactions Leader,

-Ernst & Young LLP
+The industry must figure out how it will grapple with this data to access what is relevant, use it to test hypotheses, prototype, test and validate and build it into a business model, all the while respecting privacy laws. " - Arda Ural, Partner and Life Sciences Sector Strategy and Transactions Leader, Ernst & Young LLP Ed Ikeguchi ALAND DATA SCIENCE USHER IN A NEW ERA OF CLINICAL TRIALS Disruptive Technology $\vec{}$ It is said that great drugs are generally made as a result of great patient data.

-Image courtesy of Systech International

-Disruptive Technology

-ALAND DATA SCIENCE USHER IN A NEW FRA OF CLINICAL TRIALS It is said that great drugs are generally made as a result of great patient data.
 The pace at which data is being created today is unparalleled, and increasingly pharma is paying attention to the opportunity that the effective harnessing of data can bring throughout the lifecycle of a drug.
 From discovery through to commercialization and use, new technologies are being introduced that are forcing companies, researchers and doctors to reconsider some of their more antiquated practices.
 One area with huge potential is in clinical trials.
 While AI is yet to be widely adopted and applied to clinical trials, it has the potential to transform their development.
-The applications of Al could lead to faster, safer and significantly less expensive clinical trials.
-Ed Ikeguchi, president and chief medical officer of AiCure, an AI and advanced data analytics company with intelligent software that captures and understands behavioral data, pointed out: "Al can provide pharma with deeper insights to help inform their decisions.
+The applications of AI could lead to faster, safer and significantly less expensive clinical trials.
+Ed Ikequchi, president and chief medical officer of AiCure, an AI and advanced data analytics company with intelligent software that captures and understands 1,000 behavioral data, pointed out: "AI can provide pharma with deeper insights to help inform their decisions.
 We are working towards objective, numerically quantifiable indicators of how patients are doing over time.
 Ultimately, we should be able to identify subjects who are at risk of study dropout based upon their pattern of study drug ingestion.
-If we can predict, identify and prevent study dropouts, we can reduce study time cycles and contribute to statistical MACHINE AND DEEP LEARNING STUDIES ON PUBMED.COM Source: The Medical Futurist trials more effective and mitigate risk ery, J.P.
+If we can predict, identify and prevent study dropouts, we can reduce study time cycles and contribute to statistical MACHINE AND DEEP LEARNING STUDIES ON PUBMED.COM Source: The Medical Futurist integrity.
+In sum, we can make clinical in a more effective way.
+In drug discovtrials more effective and mitigate risk ery, J.P.
 Morgan's Peter Meath posits: for pharma companies."
-In addition to clinical trials, AI technology has great potential in areas like imaging, where it can assist in digesting medical data used to make diagnoses | dent to the market."
-90>> integrity.
-In sum, we can make clinical in a more effective way.
-In drug discov-"Using AI can improve the hit rate and target rate, while also making it more efficient and cost effective.
-It also helps make the value proposition more evi- Ed Ikeguchi and better data collection helping address?
+In addition to clinical trials, AI technology has great potential in areas like imaging, where it can assist in digesting medical data used to make diagnoses dent to the market."
+88>> "Using AI can improve the hit rate and target rate, while also making it more efficient and cost effective.
+It also helps make the value proposition more evi- CEO AICURE $\downarrow\downarrow\downarrow$ and better data collection helping address?